Here are some ways to help maintain your financial health now and in the future.

 You can read our guide on how to save for more on this.

 If you’ve got a pension or other types of investments, they could be a further source of anxiety at the moment.
-The coronavirus outbreak is having a big impact on the global economy and the value of your pension or investments could have fallen in line with stock markets.
+The coronavirus pandemic has impacted the global economy, which means the value of your pension or investments could have been affected.

-As with everything else that’s going on, it’s important to try to stay calm.
-Investing is for the long term, and that of course applies to your pension too.
+But it’s important to remember that investing is for the long term, and that applies to your pension too.

 Stock market falls are part and parcel of investing.
 It’s true that some are steeper and more prolonged than others.
 Although nothing is certain, throughout history, markets have had a habit of bouncing back over time, bringing the value of investments back up again.